 You don't want to clutter up your bedside table with a lamp, if you even have room for a bedside table that is.
 But that doesn't mean that you have to forego bedtime reading.
 Just opt for one of these more practical lighting options:

-Wall lights can be placed to the side of your bed to perfectly illuminate your ideal reading window and, unlike table lamps, where often you have to follow the lead to find the switch, they should be more simple to turn on and off.
-This Porta Storage Wall lamp from Made.com even has a small shelf where you can rest a book or place a glass of water.
+Wall lights can be placed to the side of your bed to perfectly illuminate your ideal reading window.
+This Frama 90 Degree Wall Light even doubles up as a small shelf where you can rest a book or place a glass of water.

-This Frosini light from Made.com concertinas out and can be pushed back into the wall when not in use, so as not to encroach too much on your limited space.
+This Aberdeen Wall Lamp by it’s about RoMi from Limelace has an adjustable shade to accurately direct the light and it concertinas out and can be pushed back into the wall when not in use, so as not to encroach too much on your limited space.

-Now pendant lights, suspended from the ceiling, may need to be installed by an electrician, but for the wow factor it could be worth it.
+Now pendant lights, suspended from the ceiling, may need to be installed by an electrician, but for the wow factor it is worth it.
 Floating gently at your bed's side they will help to make your sleeping area the focal point of the room.
-If you have a particular size in mind, this Drum shade from Random Lights via Etsy can be made to fit.
-It will also throw beautiful soft patterned shadows across your boudoir!

 Read on here for more illuminating discoveries